 All investigations of reports that allege statute, administrative rules, or minimum standards have been or are in violation, assigned a priority of 1, 2, 3, or 4, require CCR staff to conduct an unannounced, on-site inspection of the operation.
 During the inspection, CCR staff evaluates compliance with the minimum standards related to the allegation and any plain-view observations.
-CCR does not conduct an on-site inspection for investigations assigned a priority 5, which are complaints that involve allegations of only minor violations of minimum standards.
+CCR does not conduct an on-site inspection for investigations assigned a priority 5, which are self-reports of minor violations of minimum standards or a serious injury.